List of Korean Street Food

 South Korea, and especially Seoul, is full of restaurants and mobile snacks that serve a variety of Korean dishes.
-You can find various Korean street foods in many streets and neighborhoods dedicated to selling cheap and delicious local food.
+You can find Korean street foods in famous spots and neighborhoods dedicated to selling cheap and delicious local food.
 Such places are often very crowded, especially at night.
 These areas are the best place to get acquainted with local cuisine with their noisy atmosphere and full of taste and smell.

 If you like sweet and spicy food, then Tteok-bokki is for you.
-It is undoubtedly the number one Korean street food option and is world famous because of its taste.
-This traditional dish is rice cake made with sweet and spicy chili sauce called gochujang.
+It is undoubtedly the number one Korean street food option and is world-famous because of its taste.
+This traditional dish is a rice cake made with sweet and spicy chili sauce called gochujang.
 You can find tteokbokki at any outdoor market.
 They are mainly sold with Eomuk Tang or fish cake soup.

-Twigim or fried food is the perfect treat for travelers.
-You can enjoy fried squid, delicious vegetable hash, boiled egg, shrimp and sweet potato.
+Twigim, or fried food, is the perfect treat for travelers.
+You can enjoy fried squid, delicious vegetable hash, boiled egg, shrimp, and sweet potato.
 All of them have crunchy bites to them.
 The taste of the vegetables is subtle in this food.
 Also, there are many different types of Twigim to choose from.
-Try tasting each variety of it since it is hard to find it other than South Korea.
+Try tasting each variety since it is hard to find it other than South Korea.

-Gimbap is a traditional Korean dish in which dried seaweed is wrapped in rice, vegetables, and meat fillings.
+Gimbap is a traditional Korean dish with dried seaweed wrapped in rice, vegetables, and meat fillings.
 Its colorful appearance will please the eye and satisfy the taste buds.
-To this day, gimbap is the most sought-after food by most locals for a quick, convenient and healthy meal.
+To this day, gimbap is the most sought-after food by most locals for a quick, convenient, and healthy meal.
 Gimbap is sold separately outside the subway stations or at gimbap restaurants.
 There are many different types of gimbap.
-For example, fish cake, shrimp tempura, pork cutlet, vegetable, tuna and more.
+For example, fish cake, shrimp tempura, pork cutlet, vegetable, tuna, and more.

 The smell of Dak-kkochi in red pepper paste is an unavoidable temptation.
 Locals love Dak-kkochi as a snack and side dish when drinking soju.
-It is a dish made by placing chicken on a skewer, and drizzled with red pepper paste or soy sauce while grilling.
-Most stalls sell Dak-kkochi and you can also enjoy them at any street market.
+It is a dish made by placing the chicken on a skewer and drizzling it with red pepper paste or soy sauce while grilling.
+Most stalls sell Dak-kkochi, and you can also enjoy them at any street market.

 If Tteok-bokki is too spicy for you, you should give Odeng or fish cake a try instead.
 It comes with a rich and savory broth made from a crab base.
 In addition, fish cakes have a chewy texture, allowing you to taste the combination of fish and flour.
 Many consider Eomuk to be a light snack, and it’s the best choice for any lover of Korean street food.